aws-samples/asynchronous-comprehend/README.md

 # Asynchronous Comprehend

-This is a CDK project that stands the following solution to demonstrate how to use Comprehend's Job based SDKs with AWS events.
+This is a CDK project that demonstrates two options to to use Comprehend's Job based SDKs with AWS events.

+## Polling
 <p align="center">
   <img src="./polling.drawio.png" />
 </p>